dke-kgolap/kg-lakehouse/docs/high-level-design.md

 | **reasoning** | RDFS/OWL closure (Jena) and schema-derived TBox for the Inference Service |
 | **observability** | Micrometer metrics + OpenTelemetry tracing configuration |

+### 3.5 Frontend (Web Console)

+A reference web console (Next.js) provides a browser interface to the system.
+It is a separate, optional service — it is not part of the backend's messaging mesh, and it reaches the backend solely through the `surface` gateway's HTTP API.

+**Responsibilities.** The console lets an operator submit CKG queries and inspect the result as a graph, table, OLAP cube, or raw data; browse registered schemas; upload source files for ingestion; review query history; and monitor service health.

+**Boundary and security.** The browser never calls `surface` directly.
+Each screen accesses the backend through the console's own same-origin routes, which proxy server-side to `surface`.
+The gateway credentials are held only on the server side and injected by the proxy, so they never reach the browser; the console keeps no credentials of its own and passes through `surface`'s HTTP Basic authentication.

+**Design stance.** Because the console depends only on the public `surface` API, the frontend is optional and replaceable.
+It serves as a reference implementation; an alternative interface — a custom dashboard, a notebook integration, or a domain-specific viewer — can be built against the same API with no change to the backend.
+This keeps the backend UI-agnostic, as stated in Section 2.2.

 ---

 ## 4. Data Flow